Freddy-Rios/startup/README.md

 - making a button do actions like adding inner html or switching views
 - onclick action and geting elements the correct way
-- appending a child with JavaScript
+- appending a child with JavaScript fetch
+- make calls to apis with javascript making it more useful and allowing my to use api's with easy with the JSON.stringify call.